AlexandraBaier/alexandrabaier.github.io/_posts/2025-02-03-book_review_tidy_first.markdown

 In my case, applying this to the authorization problem made a lot of sense.
 We have a few groups of users with similar permissions, who will almost always request similar kinds of data.
 Normalizing symmetries for me then means to solve this authorization and data access pattern the same way each time.
-Once this symmetry normalization is repeated often enough, other tidying will be enabled.
+Once this symmetry normalization is repeated often enough, other tidyings will be enabled.
 In my case, there suddenly was a lot of duplicated code (and knowledge) on how user permission and data access are linked.
-This allows us to extract helper methods or design new interfaces.
+This allows us to "extract helper" methods or create "new interfaces".

 ### New interface, old implementation

-This tidying encourages implementing the interface/helper/whatever else that would make your life easier solving your current problem.
+This tidying encourages implementing the interface, which would help you in solving your current problem.
 This usually means putting a thin wrapper interface on an old implementation.
 Test-driven development encourages this kind of approach naturally.
-In my own experience, this approach introduces awkward abstractions in the short term but helps a lot in the longer term.
+In my own experience, this approach introduces awkwardly similar abstractions in the short term but helps a lot in the longer term.
 It requires some discipline to actually use the new interfaces, but if the new interfaces are good you should want to use them.
-After a while, your goal should be to move away from the old interfaces and implementations.
-At some point they should become dead code, and then you can delete them.
+After a while, the new interface or interfaces will fully cover the old implementation, which allows you to get rid of the old interface by deleting dead code.

 ### Reading order

-Put code into reading order, so you can easily follow a chain of methods call each other.
+Put code into reading order, so you can easily follow a chain of methods calling each other.
-The further down a file you go, the more specific it gets.
+The further down the file you go, the more specific the methods get.
-This reduces your mental work load and reduces the amount of scrolling you have to do while trying to understand some code.
+This reduces your mental work load and reduces the amount of scrolling you have to do while trying to understand some specific piece of code.

 ### Cohesion order

 Similar to "reading order", the goal is put methods that are coupled to each other next to each other.
-All the relevant code will be visible at once ideally and your brain has to do less work remembering everything.
+All the relevant code will be visible at once and your brain has to do less work remembering everything.

 ### Move declaration and initialization together